The Little Street

 The location

 The houses stood on the Vlamingstraat, beside one of Delft’s canals.
-In 2015 the art historian Frans Grijzenhout pinpointed the spot as Vlamingstraat 40–42, matching the widths of the façades and the two passages in the painting to a 1667 register of the tax levied for dredging the city’s canals.
-The house on the right belonged to Vermeer’s widowed aunt, Ariaentgen Claes, who sold tripe from it and gave the adjoining alley — the Penspoort, or “tripe gate” — its name, a personal tie that may explain why Vermeer chose so unassuming a view.
+In 2015 the art historian Frans Grijzenhout pinpointed the spot as Vlamingstraat 40–42, matching the widths of the façades and the two passages in the painting to the “Legger van het diepen der wateren,” a register of the tax levied for dredging the city’s canals.
+The house on the right belonged to Vermeer’s widowed aunt, Ariaentgen Claes, who lived there with her children from around 1645 until her death in 1670 and sold tripe from it, giving the adjoining alley its name, the Penspoort, or “tripe gate.”
+That personal tie may help explain why Vermeer chose so unassuming a view.
+Not every scholar accepts the identification: the architectural historian Philip Steadman has pointed instead to the Voldersgracht, near Vermeer’s family home and the Guild of Saint Luke.

 - Date